What is a Cancelled Cheque?

 How to write a Cancelled Cheque?

-Step 2: You must draw two parallel lines across the cancelled cheque.
+Step 2: Draw two parallel lines

 Try not to make the following mistakes: